-Back in the winter of 1995, as we were ge ing ready to plant this block, a huge storm created a deep ravine in the sloping hill where the future vineyard was already staked.
+Back in the winter of 1995, as we were getting ready to plant this parcel, a huge storm created a deep ravine in the sloping hill where the future vineyard was already staked.
 The next morning the sight was frightening — it looked like an earthquake had hit the block!
 After that, we never referred to it by any other name.

-Our Earthquake Block is planted with the Pommard clone, which consistently gives us a wine that harmonizes deep color, intensity and concentration with suppleness and elegance.
-The block is situated on a slope at the top of the Don Miguel Vineyard, with ideal row orientation that ensures perfect ripening.
+This parcel is planted with the Pommard clone, which consistently gives us a wine that harmonizes deep color, intensity and concentration with suppleness and elegance.
+It is situated on a slope at the top of the Don Miguel Vineyard, with ideal row orientation that ensures perfect ripening.

-The Don Miguel Vineyard: Named after the late patriarch of the Torres family, this vineyard is located in the Green Valley – the coolest, foggiest region of the Russian River Valley, only ten miles from the Pacific.
-The European-style high density of over 2,000 vines per acre produces low yields and requires intensive labor; but the vines live longer and the grapes acquire beer balance and greater concentration, as well as more elegance and finesse than with the traditional low density.
+Named after the late patriarch of the Torres family, this vineyard is located in the Green Valley – the coolest, foggiest region of the Russian River Valley, only ten miles from the Pacific.
+The European-style high density of over 2,000 vines per acre produces low yields and requires intensive labor; but the vines live longer and the grapes acquire better balance and greater concentration, as well as more elegance and finesse than with the traditional low density.